jacobvp2/jacobvp2.github.io/index.md

 ### About me:

 I am a freshman majoring in Computer Science at the University of Illinois at Urbana-Champaign.
-This is my first year coding ever and I am proficient in Java.
+This is my first year coding ever and I can now say that I am proficient in Java.
 I recently created a program that converts measurements in length, speed, and mass for those who do not like dimensional analysis by hand!
-Check it out on my github!
+Check it out on my github, the link is below!

 ```markdown
 CONTACT INFO: